0x3321c/profile-deletion/README.md

 <details>

 <summary> What is it ? </summary>
+    - Scenario
         - Script to be run once in a while.
         - Fonction to ne added in you code
         - Module to be install as a native cmdlet
 <summary> Who is it for ? </summary>
+    - Scenario
         - IT Support
         - Power User
         - Bets Tester
 <summary> Why to use it ? </summary>
+    - Scenario
         - Clean the Operating Sytem with the unused user profile.
         - Clean up on 32-bit & 64-bit
         - Delete account not supported by native Windows tools

 <summary>  When to use it ?  </summary>
     - Scenario